 283. JAPANESE POPULAR CULTURE 3 cr.
-Focuses on the culture of ordinary Japanese, their interests, lifestyles, consumption, activities, rather than those of the elites.
-Covers from the 17th-century Tokugawa Era to present day.
+Focuses on the culture of ordinary Japanese—their interests, lifestyles, consumption, activities—rather than those of the elites.
+Covers the period from the 17th-century Tokugawa Era to present day.

 310. WOMEN IN EUROPE SINCE 1500 3 cr.
 Examination of the legal, economic, domestic, and ideological status of women in the early modern period and the impact of the Reformation, Enlightenment, French and Industrial Revolutions, and world wars on women, as well as women’s contributions to these events.